Cory Hughart

 I use HTML & CSS (usually Sass) every day, and I try to keep up with the latest features while maintaining graceful degradation.
 Accessibility is a priority for me from the outset.

-My main server-side language is PHP, quite often paired with MySQL, but I’ve also worked with Node and MongoDB.
+My main server-side languages are PHP and Node, quite often paired with MySQL/PostgreSQL, but I’ve also worked with MongoDB.
 I have also used Laravel, though mostly for API-only projects.

 I use Git for all of my programming work.
 Check out my GitHub page for random projects and contributions to other open source projects.